-After abandoning a costly warehousing project, Oldcastle Infrastructure migrated its on-prem SQL Server and NetSuite data into Snowflake, saving the company $360,000 and enabling business-wide analysis in Tableau.
+- After abandoning a costly warehousing project, Oldcastle Infrastructure, a CRH Company, migrated its on-prem SQL Server and NetSuite data into Snowflake, saving the company $360,000 and enabling business-wide analysis in Tableau.

-ROI for the system in the next 12-18 months is estimated to be a minimum of $25 million in terms of cost savings, increased margins, and improved sales.
+- ROI for the system in the next 12-18 months is estimated to be a minimum of multiple millions of dollars in ROI in terms of cost savings, increased margins, and improved sales.

 Oldcastle Infrastructure, a CRH company, is an industry leader in engineered building solutions offering more than 16,000 pipe, precast, stormwater, enclosure and building accessory products.
 Since its founding in 1978, the business has maintained most of its data on-premise but moved a small portion to the cloud a few years ago.
 To generate effective and comprehensive business insights, Oldcastle Infrastructure decided it was time to migrate all of its data to the cloud.